 While for the longest time, Virginia held a strict anti-cannabis policy, that all changed at the end of last year.
 Things were looking up for VA’s recreational bill.
 Especially so with the Democratic party now in control of both houses in the state’s legal department.

 Sadly, the transition to a fully legalized marijuana program did not pan out the way Governor Ralph Northam intended.
 In an ideological clash between Republican opposition and Democratic initiative, the Senate reached a “compromise”.
-Consequently, the bill won’t be come into full effect until January 2024.
+Consequently, the bill won’t come into full effect until January 2024.

 This means that possession of any non-medicinal cannabis is still fineable as per current state laws.
 And until the creation of a proper retail industry for adult-use cannabis, lawmakers have decided that legalizing possession would only encourage underhanded black-market transactions.
 Hopefully, reform bills will now focus on bettering the state’s Medical Marijuana Program (MMP) while we wait for full legalization.